Small Business Growth Readiness Checklist Before Scaling

 More sales are useful only when the work is profitable.
 Review gross margin, pricing, service mix, customer type and delivery cost.
 If the business is already busy but profit is thin, growth may make the problem larger.

 A business growth strategy should identify the most valuable kind of work, not only the easiest work to win.
+If margins are unclear, refresh pricing, minimum fees and discount rules before putting more demand into the same model.

 Review cash flow and working capital